 Budget means the financial plan for the project or program that the Federal awarding agency or pass-through entity approves during the Federal award process or in subsequent amendments to the Federal award.
+It may include the Federal award.
 It may include the Federal and non-Federal share or only the Federal share, as determined by the Federal awarding agency or pass-through entity.